 NOT SO CLEVER ‘LITTER LOUT’

-Norman Parkinson of Coventry was not so clever as he ought to have been, when he set out to dump a pile of junk which included: three tin cans, a pedal operated bin, cardboard boxes, paper, bricks, a cement bag, a car battery and a box of rubbish.
+Norman Parkinson of Coventry was not-so-clever as he ought to have been, when he set out to dump a pile of junk which included: three tin cans, a pedal operated bin, cardboard boxes, paper, bricks, a cement bag, a car battery and a box of rubbish.
 The place he chose to convert into a wayside tip was a country lane, Cryfield Grange Road, which connects the Coventry Road to Crackley Lane.

 The magistrates dumped a fine of £5 on Mr. Parkinson for ‘depositing litter’.

 A Kenilworth man, Russell Carpenter of Warwick Road, appeared before the court on charges of being “drunk in charge of a motor-car”.
-Inspector Albert Cox said that at 10.50pm on Monday 11th November, P. C. Angus Dick saw Carpenter ‘staggering’ along Warwick Road and later watched him get into the driving seat of a car at the rear of the Bear and Ragged Staff public house.
+Inspector Albert Cox said that at 10.50pm on Monday 11th November, PC Angus Dick saw Carpenter ‘staggering’ along Warwick Road and later watched him get into the driving seat of a car at the rear of the Bear and Ragged Staff public house.
 When questioned by the constable, Carpenter did not say anything.
 He was then taken to Kenilworth Police Station where a doctor stated that he was not fit to drive.
 (In other words, he was drunk as a judge).
 Mr W. H. Hibbs, defending, said that whilst in a pub, Carpenter surrendered the key of his car to a friend.
 Later, the defendant left the pub and as he walked along Warwick Road, the person to whom he had given the key, pulled up along side him and gave it back to him.
 He went to his car not to drive it but to lock it up, said Mr Hibbs.
 But the trouble was, he was inside the car.
 The magistrates did not believe a single word, and fined him a staggering £20 – more than a weeks-wages for a lot of people at the time.

 “THERE’S NOTHING TO DO IN KENILWORTH”